What are Low-Maintenance Dog Breeds for First-Time Pet Parents?

 Exercise requirements

 Exercise needs vary by breed, but low-maintenance dogs usually require moderate exercise.
-Breeds like the Basset Hound, Pug, and Shih Tzu are content with short walks and playtime.
-While dogs like the Labrador Retriever and Golden Retriever need a bit more activity, they still fit within the moderate exercise category.
-Choosing a dog with exercise needs that match your lifestyle ensures both you and your dog stay happy and healthy.
+Breeds such as the Basset Hound, Pug, and Shih Tzu are content with short walks and playtime.
+While the Labrador Retriever and Golden Retriever need a bit more activity, they still fit within the moderate exercise category.
+Choosing a dog with exercise needs who matches your lifestyle ensures both you and they stay happy and healthy.

 Personality